Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Tell your midwife that you have colostrum with you when you arrive at the hospital.
 They will label it and store it in the fridge or freezer at the hospital for you.

-Some newborn babies struggle to breastfeed at first, and others are unable to maintain their blood sugar levels.
+Once they're born, some newborns struggle to breastfeed at first, and others are unable to maintain their blood sugar levels.
 In these situations, your expressed colostrum is the perfect first food for your baby.

 Before you feed your baby, the syringe needs to be brought to room temperature.
 To do this, you can place the bag with the syringe fully into warm water.
 Your midwife will demonstrate how to use a small cup or syringe to feed it to your baby.